 - Client-Side - Validate your Architecture - Making sure that your application is setting you up for success and identifying bottlenecks

 - Server-Side - Finding those trouble spots, and the proper process to identify them.

-At the end of the series you should have a good understanding of how to go about reviewing your own applications and resolving performance issues that might be identified.
+At the end of the series, you should have a good understanding of how to go about reviewing your own applications and resolving performance issues that might be identified.
 Along the way feel free to share your own experiences in the comments!

 Metrics!
 What Really Matters to You?

-We are taking about Web Application Performance so why am I starting with metrics?
-The answer is quite simple, everyone evaluates performance of applications under a different set of tooling.
+We are talking about Web Application Performance so why am I starting with metrics?
+The answer is quite simple, everyone evaluates the performance of applications under a different set of tooling.
 Identifying from the beginning the metrics that you want to put the most merit in is actually the most important thing to consider.

-For example, some companies want to optimize the application for the best overall throughput, or number of users served in a given amount of time.
+For example, some companies want to optimize the application for the best overall throughput, or the number of users served in a given amount of time.
 Others want to ensure that their application is scoring more than __ on the ____ test.
 (Insert the scores and name of your favorite test.)
 Others are looking for more generic and simplistic goals such as all pages under standard load situations must respond in less than 2 seconds.